 In addition to the mild steel used on our Steel Anti-Vandal cabins, and Plastisol on our Jackleg/Skid-Mounted units, we offer a number of alternative options for external cladding such as the extremely popular timber cladding.

-The only real reason to choose an alternative cladding is for aesthetic appeal.
+The only real reason to choose an alternative cladding is for aesthetic appeal, to make your shipping container or cabin look better.
 While most clients are happy with the standard finish of our units, the option to improve the external appearance can sometimes be required in order to appease local residents, achieve planning permission or allow the cabin to sit in an AONB conservation area.

 Due to the bespoke nature of our industry, there are almost infinite customisation options available, and it can be difficult for potential clients to understand the differences.
 Here we’ll discuss the most common options available along with their pros and cons.